-Personal safety devices linking to an operating centre:
+Personal safety devices linked to an operating centre:

-These devices are varied in their operating capabilities and functionality but essentially they provide a means of swiftly alerting a ‘call centre’ when something goes wrong.
-The surveyor is supplied with a simple device that can be worn about the person in a number of different ways, for example, on a cord around the person’s neck, attached to a belt or attached to a keyring.
+These devices are varied in their operating capabilities and functionality, but essentially they provide a means of swiftly alerting a ‘call centre’ when something goes wrong.
+The surveyor is supplied with a simple device that can be worn about the person in a number of different ways, for example, on a cord around the neck, attached to a belt or attached to a keyring.

 There is usually a red alert/panic button on the device that is pressed in an emergency, this instantly alerts an operator who can open up an audio channel to the device, listening into the situation and making contact with the surveyor.
 Operators are trained to assess the situation and alert the emergency services where necessary.
 The device sends back GPS information to the operator, which can then be used to locate the surveyor.

 A few devices operate an amber/pre-set alert system whereby in advance of the survey, the surveyor records their location, activity and the time that they expect to have completed the activity.
 If the alert is not disabled by the expected time of completion, an operator is notified and a red alert procedure is implemented – the alert can be altered as you go along, so if the survey is taking longer than expected, you can amend the anticipated finish time accordingly.